Harris goes to Philadelphia, Davis remains in trade limbo

 “We are in the unique position to contend now and we think this trade positions us well for the postseason,” 76ers general manager Elton Brand said.
 “Tobias is one of the best three-point shooters in the NBA and possesses an innate ability to impact the game on both ends of the floor, while Boban and Mike provide valuable skillsets, size and depth to our team.”

 Another deal was worked out between Miami and Phoenix.
-A person with knowledge of the deal told The Associated Press that Heat agreed to send Tyler Johnson and Wayne Ellington to the Suns for Ryan Anderson, helping alleviate the logjam of guards that Miami coach Erik Spoelstra has been dealing with all season — plus considerably lower the Heat expected luxury tax bill.
-That trade was still pending league approval.
+The Heat sent Tyler Johnson and Wayne Ellington to the Suns for Ryan Anderson, helping alleviate the logjam of guards that Miami coach Erik Spoelstra has been dealing with all season — plus considerably lower the Heat’s expected luxury tax bill.
+It’s likely that Ellington will be a buyout candidate, and therefore would be able to pick his own spot to finish the season.

 Meanwhile, Davis remained in place and out of uniform.